EthicalML/awesome-production-machine-learning/CONTRIBUTING.md

 When proposing a new tool or section, please keep the following in mind:

 * This list is meant to highlight notable tools, not to be an exhaustive directory.
+* Tools should be listed in alphabetical order within their respective sections.
+* Tools should not be listed in more than one section.
-* Tools should have a minimum of 1000 stars on GitHub.
+* Tools should have a minimum of 500 stars on GitHub.
 * Tools should not be archived and must have been actively maintained within the last 12 months.
-* Tools should not be listed in more than one section.
-* Ensure that all contributions are listed in alphabetical order within their respective sections.
 * Before adding a new section, please open an issue for discussion.
 A new section will only be considered if at least 5 new tools can be identified, demonstrating a clear need for the sub-area.

 # Review Process